 Corrales is a decidedly white-collar village, with fully 94.36% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Corrales is a village of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Corrales who work in management occupations (20.20%), healthcare (10.98%), and sales jobs (9.29%).

 Also of interest is that Corrales has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Corrales telecommute to their jobs.
-Overall, about 9.48% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 9.48% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.